knowbee/renamer/README.md

     Usage: rename [options]

-      it renames files with regex
+      rename multiple files with by filenames,patterns or extensions

     Options: